HabanaAI/Model-References/TensorFlow/examples/custom_op/README.md

 During training, TensorFlow injects Gradient Ops to all trainable Ops defined.
 In this case, there is no Gradient defined, therefore the Op cannot be used in a topology.
 To make sure the Op can be used, **CustomDivGradOp** should be defined and registered in Python with [tf.RegisterGradient](https://www.tensorflow.org/api_docs/python/tf/RegisterGradient) method.

-## Examples of Applying CustomOps to a Real Training Model

-This section provides an example for applying CustomOps to a real training model, MobileNetV2.
-Follow the below steps:

-1. Apply the patch `custom_relu6_op.patch` to replace the `tf.nn.relu6` with `custom_relu6` in  MobileNetV2 model:
-   - Go to the main directory in the repository
-   - Use `git apply --verbose TensorFlow/examples/custom_op/custom_relu6_op.patch`

-2. Build the custom `relu6` and `relu6Grad` Ops with the default kernel `relu6_fwd_` and `relu6_bwd_`:
-   - `cd TensorFlow/examples/custom_op/`
-   - `mkdir build/ && cd build/`
-   - `cmake -DUSE_CUSTOM_KERNEL=1 .. && make`

-CustomOps can be also generated based on custom kernels using the steps outlined in [Build and Run CustomDivOp with Custom Kernel](#build-and-run-customdivop-with-custom-kernel).

-3. If build steps are successful, follow the instruction in `Model-References/TensorFlow/computer_vision/mobilenetv2/research/slim/README.md` to try running the MobileNetV2 model using CustomOps `CustomRelu6Op` and `CustomRelu6GradOp`.